 Requirements

-In the world of analysis, there are only a few things more confusing than "requirements".
+In the world of analysis, there are few things more confusing than "requirements."
 Requirements can mean many different things, from strategic business goals to low-level system functions, which implies that different people perceive requirements differently.
-This often triggers endless discussions between people what the requirements are and what they are not.
+This often triggers endless discussions about what requirements are and what they are not.

-There are plenty of different requirement definitions, yet in our opinion, the only correct is the following one:
+There are plenty of different requirement definitions, yet in our opinion, the only correct one is the following:

 REQUIREMENT